 - Add the curry leaves, green chilli and garlic and fry for two minutes, stirring continuously.

 - Add the ground fenugreek seeds, and mix well.

 - Add the tomatoes and cook, stirring frequently, for five minutes, or until tomatoes become soft.

 - When the tomatoes have softened, add chilli powder, tamarind water and bring to a simmer.

 - Add the fried eggplant and sugar and cook on low heat for two minutes.

 - Add the grated ginger, mix well, and remove from the heat.
 Cover the pan with lid for about five minutes so that the ginger cooks.

-- Sprinkle with coriander leaves and stir gently to mix well, then serve.
+- Sprinkle with the coriander leaves and stir gently to mix well, then serve.

-- The smaller the eggplants the better the taste.
+- The smaller the eggplants the better the taste for this recipe.

 This feature is only available to subscribers.